Description

 Risk and Exploitability

 The CVSS score of 4.0 indicates low severity.
-The EPSS is less than 1 %, and the vulnerability is not listed in the CISA KEV catalog, suggesting limited exploit activity to date.
-The attack requires a far‑me or local protocol where a malicious peer can connect to the application’s Unix domain socket and send a crafted SCM_RIGHTS message carrying two descriptors.
-Once the message is processed, the application leaks the descriptors; repeated exploitation could lead to a file‑descriptor exhaustion denial‑of‑service.
-No privilege escalation or remote code execution is enabled through this flaw, but the risk is notable for long‑running services that do not protect or monitor descriptor counts.
+The EPSS score of <1% and the absence from the CISA KEV catalog suggest that exploitation is currently rare.
+The likely attack vector is a local or far‑me setup where a malicious peer can connect to the application’s Unix domain socket and transmit a crafted SCM_RIGHTS message carrying two descriptors.
+Once processed, the application leaks the descriptors; repeated exploitation could exhaust the process’s descriptor table, causing denial of service.
+No remote code execution or privilege escalation is enabled through this flaw, but the risk is notable for long‑running services that do not monitor or limit file‑descriptor usage.

 Remediation